 - it distribution of equipment you may have available easier

 - you can add variety to stretches and expand your current repertoire of moves.

 Consider using the pool wall when planning class formats.
 With large classes in small areas, it can be useful to divide the class so that half the participants are performing one exercise on the wall, while the other half are in the main body of the pool.
 This creates more room to perform exercises.
 Circuit formats are another option for using the wall.

-Today we have access to a wide range of music choices, everything from country and western, to Yiddish songs, to good old rock ‘n’ roll.
-Try and not to limit your selection to only the top 40 charts.
+Today we have access to a wide range of music choices, everything from country and western to Yiddish songs, to good old rock ‘n’ roll.
+Try not to limit your selection to only the top 40 charts.

 For most of us, we are limited by what music companies provide us, but do we really look at all the choices?
-Water workouts allows us to choose a wide range of music options, including Latin, mind body, classical, 70s, 80s, 90s, fitball, cycling, and of course, step and muscle conditioning music options are all available to us.
+Water workouts allow us to choose a wide range of music options, including Latin, mind-body, classical, the 70s, 80s, 90s, fitball, cycling, and of course, step and muscle conditioning music options are available to us.
 So why not widen your personal view and explore other alternatives?
 You can only try it; often what you might never opt to listen to in your own home can work really well in your class.

 Dance your way to success